-New Discoveries practices "Inclusion" with all of its learners.
-It is our intent to serve special needs students on official IEP's (Individual Learning Plans) primarily in the regular classroom.
+New Discoveries practices "Inclusion" with all its learners.
+It is our intent to serve special needs students on an official IEP (Individual Education Plan) primarily in the regular classroom.
 Co-teachers work collaboratively to devise teaching and learning strategies that meet the needs of these and all students within the regular classrooms.